 Ugandan government through its Universal Primary and Secondary Education policy offers free education in all public schools; yet, the associated costs of education still remain high and are major barricades for many vulnerable and poor families in remote Ugandan communities.

-Edu Child Foundation Uganda provides formal education opportunities to the orphaned, street and other vulnerable children with 80% priority on girls in rural North Western Ugandan District of Nebbi, through the Educate a Child Project (ECP).
+Edu Child Foundation Uganda provides formal education opportunities to vulnerable children with 80% priority on girls in rural North Western Ugandan District of Nebbi, through the Educate a Child Project (ECP).
 This project focuses on empowering them to stay in school and rise as positive agents of transformation in their communities.
-The organization currently provides education scholarships for 77 vulnerable children (which number is expected to rise up to 100 children in 2020) with 80% (61) being out of schoolgirls in the remote communities of Goli, Jupangira, Ayomo, and Pawong located in North Western Ugandan District of Nebbi.
+The organization currently provides education scholarships for 100 vulnerable children as of February 2020 with 80% being out of schoolgirls in the remote communities of Goli, Jupangira, Ayomo, and Pawong located in North Western Ugandan District of Nebbi.

-Most of the families in the communities we serve are living in extreme poverty and with the high cost of education, many families can’t well provide for the education of their children, including the orphaned, street and other vulnerable children.
-And with a high level of illiteracy even among the adults, their understanding of the importance of education and family planning is limited and as a result, it is the innocent children who suffer.
-The majority of the children stay home helping their families with farm and other domestic works and never finding opportunities to attend school.
-Due to absence of even an early childhood learning center, majority of the children stay home till they are about 7 or even 10 years; that’s when they are allowed to go and attend elementary school at level one and in many instances, many even don’t make it due to lack of financing from their families.
+Most of the families in the communities we serve are living in extreme poverty and with the high cost of education, many families can’t well provide for the education of their children.
+Because of the high level of illiteracy, even among the adults, the rural communities' understanding of the importance of education and family planning is limited and as a result, it is the innocent children who suffer.
+The majority of the children stay home helping their families with farms and other domestic works and never finding opportunities to attend school.
+Due to the absence of even an early childhood learning center, the majority of the children stay home till they are about 7 or even 10 years; that’s when they are allowed to go and attend elementary school at level one and in many instances, many even don’t make it due to lack of financing from their families.

-# - All orphans and vulnerable children in the communities we serve are able to access quality education;
+# - All vulnerable children in the communities we serve are able to access quality education;

 # - Girls and boys, including those with disabilities or other vulnerable groups, are safe from all forms of neglect and abuse

-# - There are safe water and effective sanitation at home and at school, and that the orphaned and other vulnerable children enjoy opportunities for recreation and sports.
+# - There are safe water and effective sanitation at home and at school, and that the vulnerable children enjoy opportunities for recreation and sports.